thecreation/jquery-asTooltip/README.md

     // by defaults, you can set your content as strings
     // if ajax is true, you can use resource reference, for example:'ajax.txt'
     // if inline is true, you can use inline DOm selector, for example: '#id', or '+', means select current element's next sibling element
-    title: content or resource reference or '+'
+    content: content or resource reference or '+'

+    contentAttr: 'title',

     // Optional property, if true, it will load content with ajax, the url attached in element's title property
     ajax: false,